iwilfried/Adobe-XD-eBook/_docs/Getting Started/ToolsPanel.md

 ![](https://iwilfried.github.io/Adobe-XD-eBook/images/XD-Tools-Panel-12.png)

-There are three text box examples in the image to the right.
+There are three text box examples in the image above.

 Font characteristics, size, and appearance can be changed in the Properties panel on the right.
 The Artboard tool was already covered at the beginning of this section.
 The next tool